bdwgc/bdwgc/README.md

 ## Debugging Facilities

 The routines `GC_debug_malloc`, `GC_debug_malloc_atomic`, `GC_debug_realloc`,
-and `GC_debug_free` provide an alternate interface to the collector, which provides some help with memory overwrite errors, and the like.
+`GC_debug_reallocf` and `GC_debug_free` provide an alternate interface to the collector, which provides some help with memory overwrite errors, and the like.
 Objects allocated in this way are annotated with additional information.
 Some of this information is checked during garbage collections, and detected inconsistencies are reported to `stderr`.

 Simple cases of writing past the end of an allocated object should be caught if the object is explicitly deallocated, or if the